cgruver/okd4-upi-lab-setup/docs/pages/DeployOKD.md

-# Documentation is still WIP

 ## Prepare to Install OKD 4.4

 I have provided a set of utility scripts to automate a lot of the tasks associated with deploying and tearing down an OKD cluster.
-In your ~/bin/lab-bin directory you will see the following:
+In your `~/bin/lab-bin` directory you will see the following:

 | | |
 |-|-|